Sqhh99/MusicPlayer/README.md

 # MusicPlayer
 This is a music player.
+Qt 6.6.0

 # music player
 - This is a simple music player based on [C++/Qt], which implements some basic functions, allowing you to easily manage and play your music files.